Maestro-111/capstone/README.md

 ## Prerequisites

-1. You have to install CRAFT to run the code.
+1. You have to install our Custom_CRAFT package to run the code.
+This is a modification of original CRAFT package.
 2. You have to establish your Open AI key to use GPT API.